openshift-cs/rosaworkshop/OSD3.11/6-storage.md

 ![Create File](/images/6-ostoy-createfile.png)

 #### 3. View the file created
-You will then see the file you created appear above under "Existing files".
+You will then see the file you created appear above, under "Existing files".
 Click on the file and you will see the filename and the contents you entered.

 ![View File](/images/6-ostoy-viewfile.png)